awietek/xdiag/docs/installation.md

     !!! warning

-        If the `hydra` library is compiled with a certain compiler, it is advisable to also compile the application codes with the same compiler.
+        If the `xdiag` library is compiled with a certain compiler, it is advisable to also compile the application codes with the same compiler.

 - **Setting the install path**